lead generation

 The lead scoring and qualification process

-should evolve as your business grows and as you gain more insights into your target audience.
+It would be best if you evolved as your business grows and gain more insights into your target audience.

 Periodically review your scoring system